You don’t need to be a seasoned pro to produce a delightful display

 Another variety that requires very little attention, yet still absolutely delivers in terms of aesthetics.

-The Pink Pampas Grass has been crowned the ‘queen of ornamental grasses‘ and is instantly recognisable for its towering feathery pink plumes.
+Pink Pampas Grass has been crowned ‘queen of ornamental grasses‘.
+It is instantly recognisable for its towering feathery pink plumes.

-Known for being tough as nails, just make sure you plant your pampas grass in plenty of space, as it requires room to reach its full potential, due to its size and sharp-edged leaves.
+Known for being tough as nails, just make sure you plant your pampas grass in plenty of space.
+It requires room to reach its full potential, due to its size and sharp-edged leaves.

 Allium ‘Christophii’